 As with the face I start by sketching in some basic lines in order to orient myself.
 I start adding in blocks of tone, fairly broadly and without much detail.
+I look for large locks of hair and the direction that they are flowing or pulled back.
 Unlike the face where I tend to hatch and cross hatch on the diagonal, with the hair I always shade in the direction of the hairs in order to give a sleeker look.
 I’ll smooth this first layer down, then add darker shading and then smooth down some more.

 Next I’ll add highlights with an electric eraser and then I’ll blend these in.
 I’ll add fine lines to suggest more detail of the hair – I am not trying to draw every single one but the effect of creating some fine directional lines over a smooth areas of tone will give a suggestion of the individual hairs whilst keeping the overall impression sleek.
 Finally I’ll squint at my reference and drag a putty eraser over the broad areas of highlights, removing the fine lines I’ve just added in these areas.

 8. Returning to the face, I refine the shading